ernestoacosta75/azure-enterprise-service-bus/README.md

 From our console application, to authenticate to the Azure Service Bus, wee need to use both the primary/secondary connection string from the ESB.
  - Azure Portal -> ESB namespace -> Settings -> Shared access policies

+# Demo ChatConsole using topics and subscriptions

+Each instance of the chat application is going to have its own subscription.